Knit for Fun Retreats 2019

 Single Occupancy: $1152

 Through February 28, 2019, you can use your Paypal Account to make a deposit of 1/3 of your registration total.
 At payment, you’ll be prompted to log in or create a Paypal account.
 Subsequent payments of 1/3 the total will be collected monthly for 2 more months, a total of 3 payments.
+Once the final payment is made the PayPal contract is terminated.

 Cancellation Policy for Add-On Days